omerg/express-mongodb-base/README.md

 This is an example project for those who want to bootsrap an API using Express and MongoDB.

-There is a [video](https://youtu.be/dp9QF088Zqc) in Turkish examining the project:

 # Demo
 https://express-mongodb-base.herokuapp.com/api